we need you in Fiji

 - Counselling services

 Enjoy living like a Fiji local.
-You’ll have your own single or twin share room within private, clean and safe western style homes located in a lovely suburb usually located within 5-10 minutes drive to your placement each day.
-You will have a place to store your personal belongings, a private bathroom and toilet (where possible – not all placements include this), a fan and single mattress (if sharing a room).
-Many home stays include a self contained flat separate from the main residence so you can have your own space.
+You’ll have your own single or twin share room within private, clean and safe western style homes.
+You will have a place to store your personal belongings, a private bathroom and toilet (where possible – not all placements include this), a fan and single mattress or double/queen if sharing with your partner.
+Some home stays have self contained flats separate from the main residence.
+You can choose this option if desired.
 Internet is usually not included with most volunteers purchasing a temporary 3G plan for their own device.

 Meals are included and served at the host family for breakfast and dinner with lunch on site.
 A typical day may consist of (subject to variation):